First, let’s set up a Python class to handle the API calls for exporting datasets.

 Creating a Video Similarity Aggregation Table

-Now let’s create a table that shows video-to-video similarity:
+Now let’s create a table that shows video-to-video similarity.
+This analysis only compares frames between different videos, excluding similarities within the same video:

 # Create a mapping of frames to their duplicate groups